 Managers can then evaluate employees by their accomplishments, rather than the number of hours they spend in the office.

-The reality of a remote, or mobile, workforce is a growing trend.
-In fact, some experts believe that the numbers of remote workers will continue to increase rapidly over the next few years.
+As we noted previously, many employers have chosen to establish a remote workforce out of necessity.
+However, the fact remains that even without the threat of a coronavirus, remote, or mobile, workers are a growing trend.
+And some experts believe that the numbers of remote workers will continue to increase rapidly over the next few years.

 This infographic from SHRM's HR Magazine, details some of the statistics on the mobile workforce movement.

 Whether your remote workforce is made up of actual employees or independent contractors that you outsource to, managing that workforce effectively is critical.
 Managers need to ensure productivity while also maintaining a positive culture for all workers.